Unofficial Historical Website for the Palace Hotel, San Francisco.

 The sugar bowl is bottom marked International S. Co. - E.P. - N.S., Silver Soldered.
 040, 6 OZ, dated 1949.
 Unfortunately, the words "The Palace Hotel" are barely legible.

 Palace Hotel matchbox holder / ashtray.
 Measuring in at 6" wide, 3 3/4" high, likely made by Gorham Co. as well.
-The top is the same as the one above, but circular and less designed at the bottom.
+The top is the same as the one below, but circular and less designed at the bottom.
 The last photo here shows the same piece on a table at the Palace in 1935.

 This piece was originally acquired from the estate of Robert Yuen, a fouth generation San Franciscian, who had an extensive Palace Hotel collection.